 Directions

-Place chicken in the crockpot, pour lemon juice and garlic over the top, and season with salt and pepper.
-Cook on low for 6 hours.
+Place chicken in crockpot, pour lemon juice and garlic on top, then season.
+Cook low for 6 hours.
 Add asparagus in the last hour.

 Advice